Complaint examination

 The summary must include a number of elements prescribed by statute in addition to those prescribed by the Regulation.

-The AMF is offering a model policy summary that is based on the summary proposed for firms.
+The AMF is offering a model policy summary for firms and independent partnerships and another one for independent representatives.

 Financial institutions